kuyur/ripple-commander/README.md

 # ripple-commander
 A command line client for ripple trading.
+Now ripple-commander is using Ripple REST API.

 If you appreciate the work, welcome donate some xrp to `rscxz5PqRrmUaMigyb1mP32To1rQDygxAq` .

 ## Usage